Types of Pans

 The Soprano pan is also called the Lead or Tenor pan.
 It is the highest pitched pan in the steelband and usually carries the melody.
 It is a single drum played by one person.
-The most common arrangement of notes is a cycle of fourths and fifths.
+The most common arrangement of notes is a circle of the fifths (described below).

 Double Seconds (also called Alto)

 Double Seconds pans are also called Alto pans.
 They typically play harmony and counter-melodies.
 Double Seconds are two pans played by one person.